mmccrechowicz/mmccrechowicz.github.io/content/posts/UK_REF_2014.md

 ---
 title: "UK University Research Excellence Framework 2014"
 date: 2021-04-10T15:17:31.586474
-draft: true
+draft: False
 summary: Which are the best performing UK universities?
 ---

 The [Research Excellence Framework](https://en.wikipedia.org/wiki/Research_Excellence_Framework) is a periodic evaluation of the quality of research produced by universities in the United Kingdom.
 It was first applied in 2014, with reference to research completed in the period 2008-2013.

 The REF assesses submitted research and awards it a classification based on its quality.
 One of five quality ratings is possible:

  - **Four star**: Quality that is world-leading in originality, significance and rigour.
  - **Three star**: Quality that is internationally excellent in originality, significance and rigour but which falls short of the highest standards of excellence.